-There you are in the grocery store, looking at the shelf wondering why Organic Valley and other USDA Certified Organic products are more expensive than other foods.
+There you are in the grocery store, looking at the shelf wondering why Organic Valley and other U.S. Department of Agriculture Certified Organic products are sometimes more expensive than other foods.
 Is organic food really worth the cost?

 Organic is one of the most stringent food certifications in the country, and organic farming is an approach to growing food with nature.
 What does that mean, and why is organic food more expensive?
 We’re happy to say that a bunch of love and hard work goes into every step from the farm to your shopping basket.
 We are proud of what goes into Organic Valley products, so we are more than happy to reveal all that goes into what we do.

 Let’s explore the who and why behind the price of organic food you see on the shelf.

 Organic food is more expensive in part because of the strict USDA Organic certification standards required on the farm, during transportation and in production facilities.
 We won't go into all the details here, but in our “What does certified organic mean?” article, you'll get a better picture of all that goes into the USDA Organic seal.

 In general, getting certified and maintaining certification on the farm takes time, dedication and money.
 All food for animals must be organic and not raised with synthetic pesticides like glyphosate or with GMOs.
 Cows must be outside grazing fresh pasture a certain number of days each year.

 When organic milk leaves the farm and goes to the creamery, it is inspected again (and again and again ...
 57 times, in fact).
 Each truck and facility must meet organic standards, and every step requires more time and care.
 It takes a lot of effort, time and expense from many, many people to ensure the organic standards — and your expectations — are met with every product.

 An Organic Valley milk truck driver checks his equipment before hooking up to the farm’s bulk tank.